ab-anand/fav-quote/README.md

 Tushar: I’ve always said that if my son thinks of me as one of his idiot friends, I’ve succeeded as a dad. - *Phil Dunphy*

 Tushar : A champion is defined by the adversity he overcomes. - *Anderson Silva*

+Tushar: We can evade reality, but we cannot evade the consequences of evading reality. - *Ayn Rand*